ZK-Garage/plonk/ark-plonk-book/src/chapter_1.md

 for some integer $k\geq 1$ and $p$ prime equals the number of elements in the field.

 ## Elliptic curves
+For ARK-PLONK, we use pairing friendly elliptic curves defined over very large finite fields $|F_p|≈2^{256}$.
+In the following we will explain what is an elliptic curve, pairings and elliptic curves over finite fields.

+### Definition
-An Elliptic curve $E$ is a mathematical object defined over a field $F_q$ and generally expressed in the following Weierstrass form:
+An Elliptic curve $E$ is a mathematical object defined over a field $F$ and generally expressed in the following Weierstrass form:
 $$y^2=x^3+ax+b$$
 for some $a,b\in F_q$ where $(x,y)$ are called "affine coordinates"

 ### Elliptic curves over finite fields

 We will mainly focus on elliptic curves over finite fields since they are the ones used for cryptographic applications.
-An elliptic curve over a finite field $F_q$ yields an abelian group $G$ with a finite number of points $n$ such that $n=|G|$ (order of the group $G$).
+An elliptic curve over a finite field $F_q$ is an abelian group $G$ with a finite number of points $n$ such that $n=|G|$ (order of the group $G$).

 The group on which the elliptic curve is defined is the one used for many cryptographic protocols.
 An elliptic curve over a finite field is represented in the projective plane, such a curve will have an additional point at infinity $O$ which serves as the identity of the group.
 There are several ways to define the curve equation, but for the purpose of doing the group law arithmetics, let $y^2=x^3+b$ for some constant $b\in F_q$.